yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 Follow these steps to create a Grounding with Bing Search Resource:

+1. Make sure your app is still running.
+If it's not, open the `main.py` file and press <kbd>F5</kbd> to run the app.

 1. In your browser, navigate to the [Azure AI Foundry](https://ai.azure.com) studio.

     !!! note